Website monitoring for legal teams and law firms

 Does this replace Westlaw or Lexis for legal research?

 No — those are research platforms with editorial coverage.
 WebMonitor is the alerting layer for public web pages and portals.
-Many firms run both: research platforms for case analysis, WebMonitor for real-time portal monitoring.
+The two pair well: research platforms for case analysis, WebMonitor for automated portal monitoring.

 Can I monitor a specific PACER docket?